vogellacompany/questions/README.md

 `questions` consist of:
 * `description`: the description of the question
-* `choices`: four choices designed for the question
+* `choices`: four choices designed for the question.
+For number of choices less than 4, please put missing choices as `NULL` in the end.
 * `hint`: a hint for user to get the answer, if does not exist then please put `NULL`
 * `explanation`: an explanation for the answer, if does not exist then please put `NULL`
 * `correctChoice`: the id for the correct choice, range 0-3